AlessandroAvi/Master_Thesis/README.md

 - CWR: method proposed in the paper above
 - OL_mini_batches: same as OL but the weights update is based on the average of updates coming from a group of inputs
 - OL_V2_mini_batches: same as OL_V2 but the weights update is based on the average of updates coming from a group of inputs
-- LWF_mini_batches: very similar to the method LWF, but the "old matrix" is updated once in a while
+- LWF_mini_batches: very similar to the method LWF, but the "old matrix" is updated once every gropu of inputs

 # PRO AND CONS OF EACH ALGORITHM